 We think of kids with ADHD as having trouble paying attention.
 But for many of them — and their parents — behavior is a big problem, too.
 Sometimes a bigger problem.
 They may be quick to lash out, throw a tantrum or be defiant when they are asked to do things they don’t want to do.

 Tantrums and defiance are not symptoms of ADHD itself, but they are often a result of ADHD symptoms.
 Inattention and impulsivity can make it very difficult for kids to tolerate tasks that are repetitive, or take a lot of work, or kids find boring.
 Children with ADHD can be overwhelmed with frustration, and throwing a shoe or pushing someone or yelling “shut up!” can be the result of impulsivity.
 They are less able than other kids their age to manage powerful feelings without an outburst.

 But behavior problems can also go beyond impulsive outbursts.
-Some kids with ADHD develop negative behavior patterns, and those, argues David Anderson, director of the ADHD and Behavior Disorders Center at the Child Mind Institute, are a response to years of finding themselves in conflict with adults
+Some kids with ADHD develop negative behavior patterns, and those, argues David Anderson, PhD, a clinical psychologist at the Child Mind Institute, are a response to years of finding themselves in conflict with adults

 In cases where kids with ADHD are chronically defiant, they are also diagnosed with a behavior disorder called oppositional defiant disorder (ODD).
 As many as 40 percent of kids with ADHD are also diagnosed with ODD.
 But many more of them are in conflict with parents or teachers over their behavior — as many as 80 percent, observes Dr. Anderson, a clinical psychologist.

 To understand why kids with ADHD are often angry, aggressive or defiant, Dr. Anderson says, you have to think about their history growing up with ADHD.